Economic Development Strategy and Grant Development

 CRD received funding from the U.S. Economic Development Administration to update a Comprehensive Economic Development Strategy (CEDS) for a group of three counties in northwest Ohio: Lucas, Wood, and Ottawa.
 A CEDS is a strategy-driven plan for regional economic development that is the result of a regionally-owned planning process.
 Regions are required to have a CEDS to be eligible for many EDA assistance programs and must update them, at least, every five years.
 CRD staff are excited to lead the effort and develop a strategic path to recovery for the three-county region that takes advantage of the area’s many assets.

-The CRD team is leading an effort to develop an initial CEDS for the Village of Crestline.
+The CRD team led an effort to develop an initial CEDS for the Village of Crestline.
 The CEDS provides an important mechanism to coordinate economic development efforts, engage stakeholders, and establish a strategic blueprint for a community or region.
 Village leaders were referred to CRD, after they reached out to the EDA for assistance, as CRD is the region's EDA University Center.
 The focus of the EDA University Center program is to support economic development strategies in regions of chronic and acute economic distress.
-Learn more about our role as an EDA University Center.
+View the full Village of Crestline CEDS report.

 CRD is working with the Logan County Community Improvement Corporation and other community leaders to develop an Economic Strategy for Logan County.
 Through comprehensive data analysis and robust public engagement efforts, this project will provide Logan County with a thoughtful and inclusive strategy for economic growth.
 This project is a joint effort between CRD and Ohio University, as part of our shared mission as an EDA University Center.